aadamss/Poker-Hand-Strength-Evaluator/README.md

 ### Building and running

-Prequesites needed are in the `prepare.sh` shell script.\
+To install the needed prequesites run the `./prepare.sh` shell script.\
-Running is inside the `run.sh` shell script.
+To run the program with a given txt file run the `./run.sh` shell script with an input file:\
+`./run.sh < yourfile.txt`

 ### Limitations